-When I started my blog Adventures with Yis, I used WordPress.com as my hosting service.
-Once I found out that I can make money off of blogging, the “.com” version was not going to get me the muns and be able to accomplish what I wanted with a free blogging platform.
+When I started my blog, Adventures with Yis, I used WordPress.com as my hosting service.
+Once I found out that I can make money off of blogging, the “.com” version was not going to get mula in my pocket.

 It took me a while to build up the courage but I went for it and signed up for the Go Big plan on Siteground.
-So far, Siteground has not steered me wrong AND they offer FREE website transfers without all the hassle.
-That’s the free I’m talking about.
+So far, Siteground has not steered me wrong and I’ve had ZERO complaints since Day 1.

 This is something worth investing if you are serious about monetizing your blog and making this a full-time job.

 You get so much freedom with a self-hosted site.
 Let me share with you some perks: